pv-baxi/esp32ess/docs/README.md

 ### DC-DC step-down regulator 7..12V to 5V

-Below is an extended pinout of the VE.Bus RJ45 connector.
-If a patch cable is used to connect the Multiplus to the control circuit, then the same pinout is also on the RJ45 socket of the control circuit:
-   * pin 2 = Vin+ 12V
-   * pin 3 = MK3_Gnd
-   * pin 4 = A = D+
-   * pin 5 = B = D-

-Vin+ is a 12V power source coming from the Multiplus.
+On the VE.Bus RJ45 connector, Vin+ (pin 2) and MK3_Gnd (pin 3) is a 12V power source coming from the Multiplus.
 In my case I measured 11,65V without a sink and about 39 Ohms source impedance with a sink.
 Knowing that, about 700mW power can be drawn from Vin.

 This is not much, but enough to power the complete control circuit which takes about 90mA at 5V.
 For that I used the circuit from a cheap car-to-USB charger.
 My circuit uses the MC34063 chip.
 But other 12V to 5V step-down regulators, for example with chips MP2315 or MP2338 will surely work as well.